Werner Sombart: Legacy

-One of the reasons of a lack of reception in the United States is that most of his works were for a long time not translated into English - in spite of, and excluding, as far as the reception is concerned, the classic study on Why there is no Socialism in America.
+One of the reasons of a lack of reception in the United States is that most of his works were for a long time not translated into English – in spite of, and excluding, as far as the reception is concerned, his classic study on Why There is no Socialism in United States?.

-However, in recent years sociologists have shown renewed interest in Sombart's work.
+However, in recent years, sociologists have shown renewed interest in Sombart's work.